 Action: Even just the smallest steps towards your goal can create momentum for more action, or even if it end up being the wrong action, a review of your plan can then take place.

 Mentor/Coach: Yep.
 This is probably the most important one.
 After all, the mind that created the problem is not necessarily going to solve it, otherwise, there wouldn’t be an issue!
-Especially if you are staring a business, or are stagnating in an already established one, it is well worth the investment to allow someone to show you a different perspective that you maybe too blinkered to see, and to be accountable to over a period of time.
+Especially if you are starting a business, or are stagnating in an already established one, it is well worth the investment to allow someone to show you a different perspective that you maybe too blinkered to see, and to be accountable to over a period of time.

 Above all, avoid the temptation to self criticise.
 If you find yourself in one of these cycles, acknowledge it, honour it and forgive yourself, then take the necessary action steps to reduce its impact.